thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/spells/Confundus.md

 ---
+collection: Harrypedia
 type: "spell"
-title: "Confundus"
+title: Confundus
 spells: "Confundus"
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 A somewhat vague description.
 Can it only be used to make someone forget something, or also to falsely remember something?